-Passing Flagstaff, Interstate 40 continues east to Winona via Walnut Canyon National Monument, then leaves the pine forests behind as it heads toward Meteor Crater and Winslow.
+Passing Flagstaff, Interstate 40 advances east to Winona via Walnut Canyon National Monument, then leaves the pine forests behind as it heads toward Meteor Crater and Winslow.
 Winslow, like many other towns along Interstate 40, owes it's existence to the railroad, but is now more famous because of the Eagles.
 "Standin' On A Corner" park was dedicated in 1998.

-Interstate 40 Arizona Highway Guides
+Interstate 40 Arizona Guides

 In 1965, there was a proposal to reroute Interstate 40 from Kingman to Searchlight, bypassing Topock.
 This proposal did not come to fruition, and the Topock route was confirmed in 1966.